Azhovan/Stater/Readme.md

 ```
 ### Initializing StateMachine
-To defining state machine, you need to define `state(s)` and `evenet(s)` and use
-state machine functionality.
-Remember that, creating any state machine needs 2 states at least

-creating machine, can be possible in two ways
+There are few steps:
+- Create event(s)
+  - there is no two event with same name
+  - define one event per transition
+- Create State(s)
+  - there is no two state with same name
+  - define 2 states per transition (**start** of the transition, **end** of the transition)
+- Attach Them to State Machine

+Two way to create state machine object
-1. step by step with state Machine object
+1. By State Machine class
-2. mass create by factory class
+2. By factory class

 lets explore all

-**Creating state machine step by step**
+#### Creating state machine step by step

 ```php
 $stateMachine = new StateMachine();